mka-webdev/portfolio/software-development-projects/README.md

 # Software Development Projects

-This folder contains selected software development projects from my Bachelor of Information Technology, mobile development work, and capstone project.
+This folder contains selected software development projects from my Bachelor of Information Technology, including desktop, enterprise, mobile, and capstone project work.

 These projects are included because they provide useful development context for my current portfolio direction: **test automation**, **software quality**, and **digital accessibility evidence**.
 They show the kinds of applications I have built, the technologies I have worked with, and the project artefacts that can support later testing documentation.